dogweather/forkful/content/en/elixir/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file means making a file that you'll toss out after a short use.
-Programmers do this for temporary storage or when they want to avoid clogging up a hard drive with data that has a super-short shelf life.

 ## How to:
 In Elixir, you can create and use a temporary file with the `System.tmp_dir/1` function and `File` module.
 Here's a quick example: